 Is it reliable and secure?

 The security of your projects is paramount, and Marvel understands this.
-Their platform is built on a robust cloud infrastructure, ensuring that all your data is encrypted in transit (via TLS/SSL) and at rest.
-They comply with industry standards for information protection, which is a guarantee of trust.
+Their platform is based on a robust cloud infrastructure, ensuring encryption of all your data in transit (via TLS/SSL) and at rest.
+They comply with industry standards for information protection, which is a pledge of trust.

-In terms of reliability, their uptime is excellent.
-At Easy Web, we have never encountered any major issues that impacted our workflow.
-You can count on Marvel for your prototypes: your creations are in safe hands.
+On the reliability side, their uptime rate is excellent.
+At Easy Web, we've never encountered a major problem impacting our workflow.
+You can count on Marvel for your prototypes: your creations are in a safe place.

 Is it compatible with my other tools?

 Compatibility is non-negotiable today.
-Marvel is well aligned with market leaders.
-Using dedicated plugins, you can import your designs from Sketch, Figma, or Adobe XD without a hitch.
+Marvel aligns itself well with the market leaders.
+Via dedicated plugins, you import your designs from Sketch, Figma or Adobe XD without a hitch.
 This is key to a smooth workflow.
-For developer hand-off, everything is designed for easy integration.
-And yes, your classic image files fit right in.
-At Easy Web, we are always striving for this kind of fluidity.
+For the hand-off developer, everything is designed for simple integration.
+And yes, your classic image files integrate perfectly.
+We're always on the lookout for this fluidity at Easy Web.

 Is there responsive customer support?

-We have had the opportunity to request support from Marvel on several occasions at Easy Web.
-Honestly, their responsiveness is very satisfactory.
-Whether it's for questions related to prototyping features, export issues, or integrations with other tools, we get quick feedback.
-We often get a response within a few business hours.
-This is crucial when working on tight deadlines and a technical blockage occurs.
-It's a real plus for the continuity of your projects.
+We've had the opportunity to request Marvel support several times at Easy Web.
+Honestly, their responsiveness is very satisfying.
+Whether for questions related to prototyping functionalities, export concerns, or integrations with other tools, feedback is fast.
+We often get a response within a few working hours.
+This is crucial when you're working to tight deadlines and a technical problem arises.
+A real plus for the continuity of your projects.

 What do other users think?

-Based on our discussions with the community and the feedback I receive regularly, Marvel is often praised for its simplicity.
-Many designers highlight its ability to quickly prototype ideas and visualize user flows (UX flows) without getting bogged down in unnecessary features.
-Teams appreciate it for its fluidity in sharing and collecting customer feedback, which is a real collaborative plus.
-However, if your needs lean toward very complex animations or an extremely robust design system, some find it a little lightweight compared to other more integrated tools.
-It's the classic trade-off between speed of execution and depth of functionality.
+From our exchanges with the community and the feedback I regularly receive, Marvel is often praised for its simplicity.
+Many designers point to its ease of prototyping ideas quickly and visualizing user flows (UX flows) without drowning in superfluous functionality.
+Teams appreciate it for the fluidity of sharing and collecting customer feedback, a real collaborative plus.
+However, if your needs are geared towards highly complex animations or an extremely robust design system, some may find it a little light compared to other, more integrated tools.
+It's the classic compromise between speed of execution and depth of functionality.

 Can I easily change later?